clearent/ClearentIdtechIOSFramework/README.md

 ### Important!

 **The safe keeping of the `BASE URL`, `API KEY` and the `PUBLIC KEY` is the integrators reposability.
 The SDK stores this information only in memory!
 API KEY can be nil as long as web authentication is used: ClearenwtWrapper.shared.updateWebAuth(...).
-This implies having a vt-token from the web side
+This implies having a vt-token from the web side.
 If no PUBLIC KEY is passed to the SDK, the value will be fetched each time a transaction is being made.**

 **Tips**

-This feature can be enabled from your merchant account and when it's enabled the first step in the transaction flow will be a prompt where the user/client is prompted with UI that will offer some options to choose a tip.
+This feature can be enabled from your merchant account and when it's enabled, the user/client is prompted during the transaction flow with UI that will offer some options to choose a tip.
 The options the user/client has are three fixed options in percents and a custom tip input field.
 The three options are customizable by setting the `tipAmounts` that is an array of Int values property of the `ClearentUIManagerConfiguration`.

 Now you are ready to use the SDK UI.